rerun-io/rerun/docs/content/getting-started/configure-the-viewer.md

 order: 600
 ---

-By default, the Rerun viewer uses heuristics to automatically determine an appropriate layout given the data that you provide.
+By default, the Rerun Viewer uses heuristics to automatically determine an appropriate layout given the data that you provide.
 However, there will always be situations where the heuristic results don't match the needs of a particular use-case.

-Fortunately, almost all aspects of the viewer can be configured via the [Blueprint](../reference/viewer/blueprint.md).
+Fortunately, almost all aspects of the Viewer can be configured via the [Blueprint](../reference/viewer/blueprint.md).

-The viewer Blueprint completely determines:
+The Viewer Blueprint completely determines:

 -   What contents are included in each view
 -   The type of view used to visualize the data